 COVID-19: Information for Patients, Parents and Visitors

-We want you to know that Children’s Hospital Los Angeles' top priority is the safety of our patients, families and team members.
+Children’s Hospital Los Angeles' top priority is the safety of our patients, families and team members.
+Due to the COVID-19 pandemic, things may look a little different than your last visit to one of our locations.

-This page has information about how our hospital is preparing, preventing and responding to this ongoing public health incident.
+This page has information about how our hospital is preparing, preventing and responding to this ongoing public health issue.

 What is CHLA doing to keep my kids and the hospital safe?

-Continuous collaboration – We have been in close contact with local, state and federal authorities, including the Los Angeles County Public Health Department, to stay up to date with the latest outbreak information and ensure we're following the best practices to limit the spread of COVID-19.
+- We have been in close contact with local, state and federal authorities, including the Los Angeles County Public Health Department, to stay up to date with the latest outbreak information and follow the latest practices to limit the spread of COVID-19.

 Should I keep my child's appointment for care?